rbclark/showoff-antonin-dvorak/antonin_dvorak/presentation.md

 !SLIDE transition=turnDown
 ## The Bells of Zlonice
 <div class="centervideo"><iframe width="560" height="315" src="http://www.youtube.com/embed/RxnBzRpqhZU#t=01s" frameborder="0" allowfullscreen></iframe></div>
-.notes This was his first symphony which he originally believed was lost.
+.notes This was his first symphony which he originally believed was lost in a fire.
+Later was found after his death.
+It was lost shortly after composition so it was never played until after he died.
+When asked by his students what he did after he found out it was lost, he simply replied "I sat down and wrote another".

 !SLIDE bullets transition=zoom
 ## Financial Assistance